LinguaPhylo/linguaPhylo.github.io/setup.md

 ### SLPhy or LPhyBEAST failed by "Access is denied"

 On Windows system, "C:\Program Files" is usually a protected directory.
+For example,

 ```bash
 cd "C:\Program Files\lphystudio-1.4.3\tutorials"